 Law enforcement and the prosecution don’t always have the full story.
 Even though they investigate, they might miss things or minimize the importance of certain evidence.

-At Edgett Law Firm, we make sure we have all evidence that the prosecution is relying on.
+At the Edgett Law Firm, we make sure we have all evidence that the prosecution is relying on.
 We also go out and conduct our own comprehensive investigation.
 We’ll work to preserve evidence that could potentially disappear over time.

 We make sure that we base our defense on the big picture.
 Our attorneys will use the results of the investigation to negotiate with the prosecutors.
 This process is called plea bargaining, and might begin before or after you’ve been charged.

 Depending on what we find, we’ll use our skills to get your charges dropped or reduced if possible.
-Discovering weakness in the prosecution’s case gives you the best chance at beating the charges.
+Discovering weakness in the prosecution’s case gives you the best chance of beating the charges.
 To learn more about our skills and experience, give us a call today.